rails/rails/guides/source/association_basics.md

 ##### `:primary_key`

-By convention, Rails assumes that the `id` column is used to hold the primary key of it's table.
+By convention, Rails assumes that the `id` column is used to hold the primary key of its tables.
 The `:primary_key` option allows you to specify a different column.

 For example, given we have a `users` table with `guid` as the primary key.
 If we want a separate `todos` table to hold the foreign key `user_id` in the `guid` column, then we can use `primary_key` to achieve this like so: